 - An aspect of migration challenges and policy responses at the national or regional level in Europe, or comparing Europe and the Asia Pacific

-The particular methodology employed in the research will be determined by the student and supervisors, based on the precise format of the research question and goals.
-A key part of the methodology will be engagement in either case study-based or comparative social science, given the potential of the topic to examine the European/European Union experience either as a case study or in comparison with experiences in the Asia Pacific.
+The particular methodology employed in the research is determined by the student and supervisors, based on the precise format of the research question and goals.
+A key part of the methodology should be engagement in either case study-based or comparative social science, given the potential of the topic to examine the European/European Union experience either as a case study or in comparison with experiences in the Asia Pacific.
 As the proposed topics sit at the intersection of comparative politics, on one hand, and security studies/international relations, on the other, the research will be sensitive to multiple theoretical literatures and also methodological approaches.
-It is expected that both quantitative research (e.g. via descriptive statistics, quantitative data collection appropriate to the topic) and qualitative research (e.g. via interviews of policy makers and/or key actors in the government or NGO sphere; via archival or document-based research) will be undertaken.
+It is expected that both quantitative research (e.g. via descriptive statistics, quantitative data collection appropriate to the topic) and qualitative research (e.g. via interviews of policy makers and/or key actors in the government or NGO sphere; via archival or document-based research) are undertaken.
 As a result, a period of fieldwork is anticipated.
-The regional expertise housed within PSIR and the CSS offers an excellent environment for a junior researcher to acquire and apply cross-regional expertise across the comparative EU-Asia Pacific context, as appropriate.
+The expertise housed within the EUCN offers an excellent environment for a junior researcher to acquire and apply cross-regional expertise across the comparative EU-Asia Pacific context, as appropriate.

-The fellowship can be applied to fees, living costs and research costs, as agreed with the project team and in accordance with funding rules.
+The fellowship can be applied to tuition fees, living costs and research, fieldwork & conference participation costs, as agreed with the project team and in accordance with funding rules.

-During the course of the PhD fellowship, the junior researcher will produce the following outputs:
+During the course of the PhD fellowship the following outputs are required (min.):

-- A presentation in the seminar series (Y1 and Y2)
+- A presentation in the seminar series (one per year)

 - Lecture materials – the PhD researcher will provide a set of online materials to accompany their guest lecture(s) (based on their research in progress) in an undergraduate or postgraduate course.